studyathome-internationally/hub/docs/studyathome/summer-school/README.md

 </PdfContainer>

 ## About

-ASSIST HEIDI brings students and clients together, in order to design and prototype an assistive technology solution for people with disabilities in their day-to-day life.
+**ASSIST HEIDI brings students and people with disabilities together**, in order to design and prototype an individual assistive technology solution for them.
 Students will have access to materials, tools and equipment (e.g. 3D printer etc.).
 The Smart Living Lab and the IoT Lab of UAS Technikum Wien provide the perfect environment for the participants.
 This is the best opportunity to get to know people with disabilities, to contribute, develop and implement your own ideas.